-- 1. Mark the project in the project tree and click on Project configuration in the project menu. - ⇒ The configuration dialog for the project opens. - 2.
-Establish the relationship between your circuit diagram and the project in DriveControlSuite.
+- 1. Select the project in the project tree and click on Project configuration in the project menu. - ⇒ The configuration dialog for the project opens. - 2.
+Establish the relationship between your circuit diagram and the project in DriveControlSuite. - 2.1.
+Reference:

-Reference: Specify the reference code (equipment code) of the project.
+Define the reference code (equipment code) of the project.

-Designation: Give the project a unique name.
+Give the project a unique name.

-Version: Version the project.
+Version the project.

-Description: If necessary, specify additional supporting information, such as the change history of the project.
+If necessary, save additional supporting information (e.g., the change history).